Finding Beauty in Negative Spaces

 Finding Beauty in Negative Spaces is the fourth studio album by South African rock band Seether.
 The album was released in South Africa and Switzerland on 19 October 2007, and released worldwide on 23 October 2007.
 It is the first album by the band without lead guitarist Pat Callahan.

 The cover artwork was designed by David Ho, the same artist who designed the cover for the album Vicious Delicious by Infected Mushroom.
 The covers apparently display the same character, "Candice the Ghost."

-Three singles, "Fake It", "Rise Above This" and "Breakdown" have been released from the album with all three being top 10 singles, the former two reaching the top position on several Billboard charts, despite generally negative reviews from critics.
+Three singles, "Fake It", "Rise Above This" and "Breakdown" have been released from the album with all three being top 10 singles, the former two reaching the top position on several Billboard charts, despite mixed-to-negative reviews from critics.
 The album was reissued in 2009 featuring a fourth single, a cover of George Michael's "Careless Whisper".

 Background

-Between the release of 2005's Karma and Effect and the beginning of recording sessions for Finding Beauty in Negative Spaces, lead singer and guitarist Shaun Morgan split with Evanescence lead singer Amy Lee with whom he had been in a relationship with since 2003.
+Between the release of 2005's Karma and Effect and the beginning of recording sessions for Finding Beauty in Negative Spaces, lead singer and guitarist Shaun Morgan split with Evanescence lead singer Amy Lee with whom he had been in a relationship since 2003.
 The breakup happened due to Morgan's problems with substance abuse, particularly alcoholism.
 In late July 2006, Morgan checked himself into rehab for what he described as "a dependence on a combination of substances."
 Combined with the leak of the Evanescence single "Call Me When You're Sober", which Lee later revealed to be about her relationship with Morgan, his stint in rehab and relationship troubles with Lee became widely publicized and a point of frustration.

 The band updated both their official website and MySpace on 23 August 2007, with the new single, "Fake It", being uploaded to both.
 In a post on their website, they wrote:

 In the lower right corner of the front cover, where the album title appears, one can faintly see a Chinese symbol overwritten by the letters of the title.
 The symbol shown is 美, the Chinese character for the word "beauty", or "America".